Hi, I'm Shane Melaugh

-Then I read something somewhere about a dating site that had made a huge amount of money.
+I read a story about a dating website that had made a huge amount of money.
 When I looked at the site I thought: “This site sucks!
 I can’t believe they’re making so much money.
 I bet I could do way better than that.”

 I brought together a small team of programmers and we got started.
-Unfortunately, this little venture had no structure, no business plan and no marketing plan - and, you guessed it, it was a miserable failure.
+Unfortunately, this little venture had no structure, no business plan and no marketing plan.
+To top it all off, I had no leadership skills whatsoever.

 My First, Tiny Taste of Progress

-I had the technical knowledge and the product was good – consumers could get a better PC at a lower price by coming through me – so why wouldn’t they?
+This time, I got one thing right: I knew how to make a good product.
+Consumers could get a better PC at a lower price by coming through me – so why wouldn’t they?
 Simple answer – they didn’t know about me, and I sucked at marketing.

-I started posting my offers on Ebay.
-This helped me reach more potential customers, but I shortly realized that there was a bottleneck: me!
-It was hugely time consuming to build computers and the profit margins turned out to be quite low.
+I started listing computers on ebay and local directories.
+This helped me finally get customers, but I quickly encountered a bottleneck in this new business venture: me!
+It was hugely time consuming to build computers and the profit margins turned out to be low.
 I was slaving away for very little reward.
 Time for another transition.

 Water Cooling for Profit?

-After a month or two, I started to take the reviews seriously.
-Nobody was creating useful, thorough reviews for water cooling components.
+I noticed that nobody was creating useful, thorough reviews for water cooling components.
 The reviews at the time were lazy, at best.
 A few crummy pictures of a waterblock or other component and some performance numbers based on incredibly unreliable testing procedures was the norm.

-Within 6 months, I went from being the “newbie” guy that nobody even knew to a go-to expert on water cooling devices.
+Within 6 months, I went from being the “newbie” guy asking the questions to a go-to expert on water cooling devices.
 People sought me out and asked me for advice.
-This was the first time that I had ever had a group of people in a given niche that were paying attention to me – I had been doing my best marketing yet, and I didn’t even know that I was doing it.
+This was the first time that I had ever had a group of people in a given niche that were paying attention to me – I had been doing my best marketing yet, and I didn’t even realize that I was doing it.